General Questions

 Swim Questions

-Can we use the lockers at the YMCA during the swim?
+Can we use the lockers at the YMCA and Pan Am during the swim?

 Yes.
-You can bring your own lock or use your YMCA card (you will receive your card at our kickoff).
-No quarters, etc. needed.
-They are emptied at the end of each day, so be sure to take all your stuff (including the lock, if you use your own) with you when you leave.
+At the YMCA you can bring your own lock.
+At Pan Am, there are lockers available for a quarter.
+At both sites, they are emptied at the end of each day, so be sure to take all your stuff (including the lock) with you when you leave.

 Do I have to wear a swim cap and goggles?